optionaltoast/optionaltoast.github.io/_posts/2014-07-29-strictly-more-pi-redux.md

 While you ponder the magnificance of the image above, let me explain how it was that I came to be sitting in my office wearing a Raspberry Pi camera sewn onto one of Claire's Accessories finest headbands.
 That I'm posting it at all should answer the question that first popped into your head *"Has he no shame?"* to which the answer is a resounding **no**

 It all started in Starbucks on Street Lane, as all things <a href="https://twitter.com/cgarside">Clare Garside</a> are wont to do.
-I can't remember exactly how the conversation went, probably as I was still hyperventilating having, to paraphrase Witnall, "gone cycling by mistake".
+I can't remember exactly how the conversation went, probably as I was still hyperventilating having, to paraphrase Withnall, "gone cycling by mistake".
 Anyway by the end of it I'd left with one of these

 ## XLoBorg